 |Detroit Institute of Art|

-One of the best books I've read in the past two years is by agnostic writer Julian Barnes - Nothing To Be Frightened Of.
+One of the best books I've read is by agnostic writer Julian Barnes - Nothing To Be Frightened Of.
 Barnes is an excellent, beautiful writer.
 This was a book I could not put down, and which elicited much feeling in me.

-Even though Barnes does not believe in God he finds himself longing for God.
+Even though Barnes does not believe in God, he finds himself longing for God.
 He is blunt about certain liberal Christian ideas of God (e.g., deistic thinking).
-Barnes understands that if God exists, this reality will shape all of life.
-He writes:
+Barnes rightly understands that if God exists, this reality will shape all of life.

 “There seems little point in a religion which is merely a weekly social event (apart, of course, from the normal pleasures of a weekly social event), as opposed to one which tells you exactly how to live, which colors and stains everything.”
 (64).
 Barnes asks: “What’s the point of faith unless you and it are serious — seriously serious — unless your religion fills, directs, stains and sustains your life?”
 (81)

 The only religion worth embracing is one which stains everything.